nicojoystick/sparkflow-screenshift-boilerplate/build-guide-for-dummies.md

 - What if you want the client's logo to always be visible on the **bottom right** of the user's screen/device?
 Then set the logo's anchor point to the bottom right.
 - You get the idea :sunglasses:

 Now, do this to all the graphical elements in your creative.
 Make sure all the elements you want to **stick into view** have an anchor setup.
-Once that's done, we can start with the fun part. **Coding your creative** :smile:
+Once that's done, we can start with the fun part. **Coding your creative** :laughing:

 #Let's Build!
 Part 2 - Coding Your Creative
 >This part of the series is currently in progress.